cgevans/qslib/docs/tutorial.rst

 >>> exp.plot_anneal_melt()

-Both of these functions are designed to be flexible in selection of
+Both of these functions are designed to be flexible in selection of samples or wells, filters, and stages, cycles, and steps.

 Other topics and possibilities
 ------------------------------